Get a free, no obligation personal loan quote with rates as low as 6.99%

 Qualifying Renovations

-For renovations to qualify, they must have been installed for the 2016 tax year or later and altered the dwelling in a necessary way.
+For renovations to qualify, they must have been installed for the 2016 tax year or later and altered the dwelling for a necessary purpose.
 This means alterations have to be permanent fixtures that improve mobility, accessibility and/or safety for the qualifying individual, like:

 • Bathroom fixtures (walk-in bathtubs, wheel-in showers, etc.)